AmSurg's third-quarter 2014 adjusted EPS of $0.66 increased 24.5%

 headwinds like reduction in workers' compensation reimbursement,

-increased interest expense are intimidating.
-However, we are
+sequestration and increased interest expense are intimidating.
+We

-Headquartered in Nashville, Tenn., AmSurg Corporation (AMSG) is
+Headquartered in Nashville, TN, AmSurg Corporation (AMSG) is a

 surgery centers (ASCs).
 The company develops, acquires, and